Saturday Supercade

+The show is an anthology series consisting of four 11-minute segments based on various video games, primarily from the golden age of arcade video games.
+In the first season, these segments included Frogger, Donkey Kong, and Donkey Kong Jr., with the fourth segment rotating weekly between Pitfall! and Q*bert.
+In the second season, the lineup of segments was revised to feature Q*bert, Donkey Kong, and new additions Kangaroo and Space Ace.

 Segments

 Frogger

 Frogger (voiced by Bob Sarlatte) is an ace reporter of the swamp who works at The Swamp Gazette.
 He and his friends Shellshock "Shelly" Turtle (voiced by Marvin Kaplan) and Fanny Frog (voiced by B.J.
 Ward) go out in search of crazy stories (sometimes about human behavior) to publish in the newspaper.
-Frogger also has to deal with his gruff boss and editor-in-chief Tex Toadwalker (voiced by Ted Field, Sr.).
+Frogger also has to deal with his gruff boss and editor-in-chief Tex Toadwalker (voiced by Ted Field Sr.).
 As in the game, he often has an encounter with an alligator or gets flattened by a passing car.
 Unlike the game, Shelly revives Frogger using an ordinary air pump.